EmmettPeck/Pinebot/README.md

 > Vanilla 2018,
 > Others

-This is to be achieved using [itzg's docker minecraft server](https://github.com/itzg/docker-minecraft-server) and the autopause option whenever possible, as versions 1.18+ dislike the option in my experimenting.
+This is to be achieved using [itzg's docker minecraft server](https://github.com/itzg/docker-minecraft-server) and the autopause option.

 ---